Washington state OKs bill to give voting rights to parolees

-SEATTLE (AP) - Washington state lawmakers have voted to automatically restore voting rights to people who have been released from prison after committing felonies, even if they’re still on community supervision.
+SEATTLE (AP) - Washington state lawmakers have voted to automatically restore voting rights to people who have been released from prison after committing felonies, even if they’re still on parole.

 With the support of majority Democrats, the state Senate passed the measure 27-22 Wednesday night, following earlier approval by the House.
 It now heads to Democratic Gov. Jay Inslee, who is expected to sign it.

-The main sponsor was Democratic Rep. Tarra Simmons of Bremerton, who was incarcerated herself before being released and becoming a lawyer.
+The main sponsor was Democratic Rep. Tarra Simmons of Bremerton, who was incarcerated before becoming a lawyer.

 “Her success story is what we want for all people who are completing their prison term,” Sen. Patty Kuderer, a Democrat from Bellevue, said during the floor debate.
 “Let’s give that opportunity to others as well by restoring their voices and their right to vote.”